 Insulin resistance manifests as uncontrollable weight gain, which is one of the most significant symptoms of PCOS.

 If you have insulin resistant PCOS you may be hungry and then immediately hungry again after eating.
 Experience anxiety after eating, and feel irritable.
-You could also suffer from cystic acne which is caused by insulin triggering testosterone production.
+You could also suffer from cystic acne which is caused by insulin triggering testosterone (male hormones) production.
 When testosterone gathers around oil glands it causes inflammation and breakouts.
+Not to mention, excess hair growth and weight gain.

 Insulin resistance triggers about 80% of the PCOS symptoms most women experience.
 Metabolic dysfunction is where insulin resistance happens, which is the true root cause of PCOS.